 A box of four mooncakes with lotus seed paste filling and two salted egg yolks is a classic choice.
 However, it’s very common, especially in different regions of China, to find mooncakes filled with red bean paste, mixed nuts, dates or pineapple.
 Modern variations on the classic mooncake are even filled with everything from ice cream to cookie dough to foie gras.
 If you’re trying to impress the inlaws, stick with the classic.
 If you’re visiting with friends or coworkers, you can probably choose something more adventurous.

 Consider buying mooncakes as gifts for relatives or business partners to show respect and build relationships.
 In contrast to the red envelopes given at Chinese New Year, mooncakes don’t need to be given in person and can be delivered or sent in the mail.
 When dealing with business partners, keep the value of the gift below $50 to avoid any interpretation of a bribe.

 Whatever your final selection, plan to eat mooncakes with your family on the evening of the Mid-Autumn Festival.
 It’s traditional to stack a pyramid of 13 mooncakes to bring your family luck for the next lunar year, but that may be overkill, especially if you are entertaining a smaller group.
 Serve your mooncakes by cutting them into quarters or into pieces that equal the number of people in the family and serve with strong black or green tea to help cut the oily sweetness.

-Can you share any expert tips from your experience buying mooncakes?
-Want to ask a question before you try buying them yourself?
+Your turn!
+Can you share any tips from your experience buying mooncakes?
+Want to ask a question before buying them yourself?
 I’d love to hear from you in the comments section below!